 This great wintertime salad is best prepared with pomegranates that appear only around the holidays.
 Tender pears and caramelized pumpkin seeds round out this seasonal delight.
 Vegans can leave out the cheese and enjoy the crunchy spiced seeds instead.–Robin Asbell

-Salad with Caramelized Pumpkin Seeds, Pears, and Pomegranate Recipe
+Salad with Pumpkin Seeds and Pears Recipe

 - Quick Glance

 - 1 teaspoon extra-virgin olive oil

 - 1 cup raw pumpkin seeds

 - 2 tablespoons brown sugar

 - 1/4 teaspoon cumin

 - 1 1/2 teaspoons salt

 - 1 tablespoon lemon juice